 Maintaining Hardwood Forest Through Syrup Production

 Recently we've added maple syrup production in the upper St. John forest.
 A new sugarbush lease works to protect ideal habitat for warblers and songbirds while generating revenue and producing a sweet and sustainable forest treat.
-Taps are expected to exceed 60,000 within two years—enough to produce 18,000 gallons of maple syrup each year!
+Taps are expected to exceed 60,000 within two years—enough to produce 25,000 gallons of maple syrup or more each year!

 And this past year, The Nature Conservancy enrolled a significant portion of the lands in a forest carbon storage project.
 This involves a long-term commitment by TNC to increase carbon stocking, accelerate the restoration of the forest, and increase the acreage dedicated to ecological reserves.
 The project also demonstrates the opportunity for landowners to blend carbon and timber revenue to achieve their objectives.